As of 2017, Wolf Lake Airport is now in its 35th year.

 In 1998, Tract B (the tract on the north side of runway 6-24 with the tiedowns) was in tax foreclosure at the Mat-Su Borough and in jeopardy of being lost.
 When the organized homeowners’ association was not able to purchase the Tract, D.E.
 NorthFork, LLC acquired it to prevent foreclosure and loss of the property.
 D.E.
 NorthFork, LLC added the fueling station in 2000.
 The lighted windsock at the fueling station was installed in 2001.

 In 2000, John took on the task of cleaning up all the brush and scrub between the runways and taxiways.
 The debris was hauled off, and the green areas were graded, dressed, covered with topsoil, and seeded.
 The completion of the seeding was a great improvement and helped eliminate a lot of dust issues during windy times at the airport.
 In July 2001, the Mat-Su Valley Chapter of 99s painted the “WOLF LAKE” airmarking on runway 6-24.
-[The airmarking was repainted in June 2007.]
+[The airmarking was repainted in June 2007 and July 2017.]
 Additionally, traffic markers with reflector tape were added to runway 6-24 to aid in night landings.

 In 2002, the parallel taxiway on the north side of runway 6-24 was paved the full length of the runway.
 The access for the tie down area at Tract B was also paved, along with the run-up and turn-around areas on both ends of runway 6-24.